Rishav-12/tictactoe/README.md

 * Command line interface

 ### How to use
-* Put your token (X or O) at an available space
+* Put your token (X or O) at an available spot
-* Make 3 in a row to win
-* Each space is denoted by a number
+* Each spot is denoted by a number
+* Game ends when either player has 3 of his tokens in a line (vertical, horizontal or diagonal) and such player wins
+* Game also ends if all spots are covered, i.e., there are no more valid moves